Opioid pharmacotherapy treatment (OPT)

 Australia has a significant demand for OPT and many of our participants, keen to commence treatment and access its benefits, describe difficulty accessing treatment.
 They often persevere for some time and travel long distances to secure access to treatment.
 In Australia, pharmacotherapy is delivered through dedicated, government-funded clinics, private clinics, community pharmacies and GP prescribers.
 Most states and territories have a combination of government-funded clinics, community pharmacies and GP prescribers.
 A few of our participants say they find it especially hard to access OPT outside major cities.
 Having to queue for a long time to get their dose from a prescribing clinic or chemist was a concern for several people.
 It was suggested that clinics employ more clinical staff to cope with the demand and reduce waiting times.
 In most states in Australia, doctors must apply for approval to prescribe OPT before they can prescribe, but some states (e.g. Victoria, South Australia, New South Wales) are granting exemptions to increase the number of buprenorphine-prescribing doctors to facilitate access to treatment.

 Affording OPT on top of other regular expenses was also an issue in some cases.
-In Australia OPT consumers have to pay a ‘program’ or ‘dispensing’ fee to the prescribing chemist or clinic – this can be an additional $15 to $90 per week and is not subsidised by Medicare.
+Until recently, when OPT medications were added to the Pharmaceutical Benefits Scheme (PBS), OPT consumers had to pay between $15 and $90 per week in fees not subsidised by Medicare.
 Research has found that dispensing fees can be a significant financial burden for pharmacotherapy clients on fixed incomes or welfare support and contribute to people prematurely dropping out of treatment due to financial stress.
-Experiences of stigma and discrimination when accessing OPT at chemists or clinics were also described and in some cases, this discouraged people from seeking or continuing treatment.
+With the changes to the listing of OPT on the PBS, rates of participation in OPT have increased.
+(This change is not reflected in the interviews presented here as they were conducted prior to the introduction of this medication.
+The availability of long-acting injectable buprenorphine is also likely to have increased uptake due to its capacity to reduce barriers to access.)
+Experiences of stigma and discrimination when accessing OPT at chemists or clinics were also described and, in some cases, this discouraged people from seeking or continuing treatment.

-Despite these issues, many stress the value of OPT and describe the difference it makes in their lives.
+Despite the issues raised by participants, many stress the value of OPT and describe the difference it makes in their lives.
 As Nick (M, 50, not working due to illness, heroin) puts it:

 I’m on methadone as well, which is, you know, to get off heroin.
 But I am not on a very large dose.
 If you haven’t got methadone to back you up, where it takes away the withdrawals, there is no other choice but to use the drug to feel normal, which is a shame […] The best way to stop using heroin […] is methadone and Suboxone and Subutex and all those things that they have got available now […They’re very helpful in] managing withdrawal symptoms.